12 Dec–17 Jan 2020

 This exhibition is not a showcase of the final product.
 This exhibition is meant to highlight the process that lead to this beautifully co-designed public amenity.
 It is a celebration of the CATs work and transformation of space which occurred within a park field house basement on Chicago’s west side.

-Activation Days on December 13, 14 and 18 will feature opportunities to play miniature golf holes prototyped by the CATs in the Chicago Pedway.
+Activation Days from 2-6pm on December 13, 14 and 18 will feature opportunities to play miniature golf holes prototyped by the CATs in the Chicago Pedway.

-Douglass 18 is supported by a grant from the Awesome Foundation
+Douglass 18 at Space p11 is supported by a grant from the Awesome Foundation

-The Douglass 18 program is a collaboration between the following partners: Haman Cross III (resident artist at Firehouse Community Arts Center), Chicago Park District’s Re:Center Initiative, David Brown (professor, UIC School of Architecture), Lincoln Park Zoo, Eric Hotchkiss (faculty, School of the Art Institute), and Open Architecture Chicago.
+Douglass 18 is organized by Eric Hotchkiss.
+The program is a collaboration between the following partners: Haman Cross III, the Chicago Park District’s Re:Center Initiative, David Brown, the Lincoln Park Zoo, Eric Hotchkiss, and Open Architecture Chicago.
 Additionally, the project is supported by The Trust for Public Land, LL Bean, School of the Art Institute at Homan Square and Alderman Michael Scott.